ChristianSchoener/deepire3.1/README.md

 But from fixed embedding vectors, positively rated clauses with same derivation history will be rated positively in every problem because of this.
 Thereby, in large problems (or other small/medium-sized problems), such combinations will always be rated positively as well, which might be wrong.

 Hence I modified the strategy for revealed axioms: Instead of a single embedding vector for all problems, they get assigned a vector v_i and a matrix A_i.
 Then, for every problem P, the embedding vectors concerning P are summed up, and axiom i is assigned the embedding vector A_i * sum_j(P) v_j.

-It now remains to find a suitable global value for the class imbalance parameter 70, 35, ..., (?), instead of the dynamic one given by the original compression algorithm.